mweston6288/employeeTracker/README.md

 ## employeeTracker

 ## TODO
-Rewrite prompts for department, manager and role ids to be lists instead of inputs
+* Rewrite view employess to get more complet data
+* Reorganize functions for better legibility and less clutter

 ## Known issues